Lapland

 Outdoor Package

-Snowmobiling, husky safari, ice fishing, snowshoeing and skiing, reindeer farm, outdoor cooking
+Snowmobiling (one sled per couple, private sled for individuals), husky safari, ice fishing, snowshoeing and skiing, reindeer watching, outdoor cooking.

 Location